99ltaylor/Accessio/README.md

 <img src="https://media.giphy.com/media/IIWi4Qwtl5mM9JbMF4/giphy.gif" alt="animation1" />
 </p>

-<h2 align="center">Training Natural Language Processing Artificial Intelligence (NLP) to support people with additional needs into education and/or into the workforce, no matter their spoken language or dialect.<br>
+<h2 align="center">Training Artificial Intelligence to support people with additional needs into education and/or into the workforce, no matter their spoken language or dialect.<br>
 <br></h2>

 <h3>Problem</h3>